 Commonwealth Catholic Charities

-The CCC baby closet sees moms in our community every week who need help meeting their baby’s most basic needs.
-There is currently a great need for wipes, Similac Sensitive and Similac Advantage formulas and newborn diapers and clothing.
-To donate any of these items please call (804) 285-5900 or bring them to 1601 Rolling Hills Drive in Richmond.
+Baby Closet Items are needed: Our baby closet sees moms in our community every week who need help meeting their baby’s most basic needs.
+We currently have a great need for diapers of every size.
+To make a donation, please call (804) 545-5900 or deliver them to 1601 Rolling Hills Drive in Richmond.
 Thank you!

 What can a housing counselor do for you?

 Housing counselors are certified to provide guidance in a wide range of situations, from helping you become financially ready to buy a home, giving advice on how to reduce debt and manage your credit, or helping you avoid foreclosure of your home.
 CCC’s housing counselors are HUD-approved and are ready to meet with you!
 Call (804) 285-5986 or email HELP@cccofva.org to learn more or to make an appointment.

 Did you know CCC has a new website?

 Visit www.cccofva.org to see Commonwealth Catholic Charities’ newly redesigned website.
 You’ll see information about our mosaic of services that help people throughout Virginia, our special events, our latest newsletter and lots more.
 The site will continue to develop to serve our clients and our community, so let us know what you think!